What is a TBI/Traumatic Brain Injury?

 Every TB needs a unique treatment plan.
 Initial treatment typically involves stabilising the injured person’s essential bodily functions, such as their blood pressure and breathing.

-Once they out of immediate danger, other forms of medical care can then be undertaken.
+Once out of immediate danger, other forms of medical care can then be undertaken.

 People with severe TBIs are usually placed into a medically induced coma